-Living paycheck to paycheck is just as good as broke and almost everyone we know is doing it.
+Living paycheck to paycheck is just as good as being broke, and almost everyone we know is doing it.

 My life has seen its ups and downs and you can bet that I have lived paycheck to paycheck and I have also experienced being flat broke at many points in my life.

-For me, things have been quite the adventure and I have learned a new lesson every single time.
+For me, things have been quite an adventure, and I have learned a new lesson every single time.

-Life is never going to be that easy, especially if you have been bitten by the entrepreneurial bug.
+Life will never be that easy, especially if you have been bitten by the entrepreneurial bug.

 That’s the life I chose and you can bet that my financial situation has been quite the roller coaster ride.